Min izāmō

 "Min izāmō" ("My Fatherland"; Mana tēvzeme) is the ethnic anthem of the Livonians.
 The words were written by Kōrli Stalte (1870–1947), a poet and spiritual leader of Livonians, to an earlier melody composed by Fredrik Pacius (the same melody used for the anthems of Finland and Estonia).
-It is written in the Livonian language.
 The anthem was first sung by the Livonian Union’s four-part choir at the Livonian flag-raising celebration in the fall of 1923.